 Swedish Dads is based on a series of portraits of fathers who belong to that small percentage of fathers who choose to stay at home with their children for six months or longer.
 With this project, Johan Bävman wanted to find out what made these fathers stay at home so much longer than most of their peers.

 What have they gained from this experience?
 In what way has the decision to take parental leave changed their relationship with their partner and their child?
 What expectations did they have before going on parental leave?

 Sweden has one of the most generous parental leave policies in the world.

-The current system enables parents to stay at home with their child for a total of 480 days, while receiving an allowance from the state.
-Sixty of these days are allotted to each parent, and a new proposal aims to increase this by a further thirty days.
+The current system allows parents to stay at home with their child for a total of 480 days, while receiving an allowance from the state.
+Ninety days are earmarked for each parent, and cannot be transferred.

 The purpose of encouraging dads to take more parental leave is to promote gender equality.